Caring Dairy

 Workshop programme

-The workshop programme contributes to increasing knowledge in the field of sustainable dairy farming.
-Every dairy farmer follows three workshops every year.
+The workshop program contributes to increasing knowledge in the field of sustainable dairy farming.
+Each dairy farmer attends three workshops annually.

 In the workshops, the dairy farmers discuss their improvement plan, the bottlenecks, chosen strategies and measures with an expert and fellow dairy farmers.
 Workshop themes include: outdoor grazing, own protein first, animal health, business economics, climate, farming with nature, soil, circular agriculture and communication.